ihebltaief/share/employee_code_nationality/README.rst

 Known issues / Roadmap
 ======================

-* When installing the module, the ID of existing employees is not generated automatically
+* When installing the module, the Code of existing employees is not generated automatically

 Credits
 =======